DEXA SCAN BONE MINERAL DENSITY - THREE SITES (SPINE, HIP & FOREARM)

 Why This Test

-When and Who Needs a DEXA Scan?
+When and Who Needs to Take a DEXA Scan?

-• Patients undergoing treatment for osteoporosis
+• Patients undergoing specific treatments for prostate or breast cancer.

 Benefits